 This coffee recipe is a combination of water, coffee, and ice.
 To make a delicious Frappe, bartenders must mix by hand or use a shaker.
 The feature that I like most about this food is the foam on the top.

 In the 14th century, a group of monks in Mount Athos created this drink recipe.
 It was only when Greece gained independence in the 19th century that modern Ouzo distillation officially began.

 There are many ingredients that appear in this drink, such as anise, fennel seeds, cardamom, cinnamon, and many other botanicals.
+Thanks to its complex flavor, Ouzo makes for exquisite Greek-originated cocktails.
 When enjoying this drink, it is best to drink it with water when a cloudy appearance will appear.

 24. Vinsanto Wine – Holy Wine